Top 7 lawn care tips

 It’s not just the grass that starts to grow in spring – weeds do too!
 To get rid of lawn weeds and moss in spring, first scarify the lawn by raking over it with a spring tine rake or by using a mechanical scarifier.
 As well as removing moss, this gets rid of thatch, a layer of dead grass that gradually accumulates around the base of the lawn and can stop water and lawn food getting into the soil where it’s needed.

-Use a lawn weedkiller on weeds like dandelions and plantains or alternatively, use a combined weed, feed and moss-killing product like Miracle-Gro Evergreen Complete 4 in 1, which feeds the lawn as well as dealing with moss and weeds.
+Use a lawn weedkiller on weeds like dandelions and plantains or alternatively, use a combined weed, feed and moss-killing product like Miracle-Gro Complete 4 in 1, which feeds the lawn as well as dealing with moss and weeds.
 Once the moss has died and turned black, it can be raked out and the bare patches can be re-seeded – check the manufacturer’s instructions on how long to wait before sowing seed in these areas.

 4. Aerate your lawn